leandrosardi/my-ruby-deployer/README.md

 ## 7. Advanced Features

-There are some advanced feature that make **blackstack-deployer** more versatile.
+There are some advanced features that make **blackstack-deployer** more versatile.

 ### 7.1.
 Requesting node reboot